 According to the National Athletic Trainers’ Association, a student must graduate with a master’s degree from an accredited professional athletic training education program and pass a comprehensive test administered by the Board of Certification (BOC) in order to become a certified athletic trainer.
 Passage of this exam is required for licensure in most states.
 In addition, athletic trainers must meet ongoing continuing education requirements in order to remain certified.

-Get in touch with our admissions team today and learn more about how you can become part of Logan’s first cohort of athletic training students!
+Get in touch with our admissions team today and learn more about how to become an athletic trainer!

 Logan University is currently seeking accreditation for their new athletic training program and is not accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
 The institution will be submitting a self-study to begin the accreditation process on July 1, 2022.
 Submission of the self-study and completion of an onsite review does not guarantee that the program will become accredited.
 Students who graduate from the program prior to accreditation WILL NOT be eligible to sit for the credentialing examination for athletic trainers and will not be eligible for licensure in most states.